ArcturUWU/from-manual-to-kafka/README.md

 1. Group, student, and course details
 2. Planned vs. attended hours

+Attendance note: database partition is allowing to get some attendance data faster, partition key is semester, it's been created by trigger by calculating semester number(year + "summer" ! "winter") and it's now used in 1st and 3rd labs

 # License Information
 This project is licensed under the MIT License 📜.
 You are free to use, modify, and distribute the project as you see fit, but please provide attribution and mention the original authors 🎉